- Home

 Making a Report

 Monitoring school absenteeism due to illness is a critical part of tracking disease in Island County.
 Reporting illness allows us to provide proper public health response and assistance.
 Early detection through surveillance methods like this will help control the spread of illness in our community.
-Notify Island County Public Health if greater than 10% of the total school population is absent due to unexpected illness using the banner at the top of this page or by clicking here.
+Notify Island County Public Health if greater than 10% of the total school population is absent due to unexpected illness by completing our reporting form here.

 Additional Resources for Schools and Childcare Centers